revathi727/revathi727.github.io/_posts/2020-07-16-video_compression_and_frame_types.md

 In the field of video compression a video frame is compressed(encoded) using different algorithms with different advantages and disadvantages, centered mainly around amount of data compression.

 These different algorithms for video frames are called picture types or frame types.

-A frame used as a reference for predicting other frames is called a **reference frame**.

 There are three major picture types or frame types used in the different video algorithms.